How to Prepare Wood Carving for Painting and Staining

 7. Let dry another 24 hours or until dry

-I personally do not like painting my carvings but there are circumstances when hint of paint will enhance the carving or when clients insist on having their carvings painted (trust me, I do my best to get those ideas out of their minds – wood is beautiful on its own and in my opinion should not be covered with paint).
-In those cases, I use oil paints for artists, you can buy them in hobby or art stores – they dry longer than acrylic paints and give me more time to work with them.
-I also try to use just light coat of the paint and try to make sure that the wood is visible under the paint.
+I personally do not like painting my carvings but there are circumstances when hint of paint will enhance the carving or when clients insist on having their carvings painted.
+In those cases, I use oil paints for artists.
+I usually use only very light coat of the paint and try to make sure that the wood is visible under the paint.

 *

-© Copyright Fred Zavadil, 2005-2012.
+© Copyright Fred Zavadil, 2005-2022.
 Text, art work, and images on this website are protected by copyright.
-Any reproduction, retransmission, e-mailing or resale of images or website content is STRICTLY PROHIBITED without owner’s prior written consent.
+Any reproduction, re-transmission, e-mailing or resale of images or website content is STRICTLY PROHIBITED without owner’s prior written consent.